nextnano/FortranInputParser/Documentation.md

 !---------------------------------------------------------------------!
 ```

-**Note: The first specifier after the starting keyword must be required input.**
+**Note: The first specifier after the starting keyword must be required input.
+Additionally, it acts the separator for the new input sequence within a keyword.**

 An input file looks like this: